MRCIEU/genetics.binaRies/README.md

 ## Installation

-You can install the released version of genetics.binaRies from [CRAN](https://CRAN.R-project.org) with:
+You can install the development version of **genetics.binaRies** from GitHub
+with:

 ``` r
 devtools::install_github("explodecomputer/genetics.binaRies")